Ashley Graham Shows Natural Beauty With New Swimsuit Pics And No Makeup Outing

 A post shared by Ashley Graham fan page (@ashley.graham.2) on

 Graham was all smiles as she arrived back in Los Angeles, and she has plenty of reasons to be happy.
 She recently starred in Sports Illustrated‘s swimsuit edition as she once again made headlines for her curvy figure and stunning photos.
-The plus model took to Instagram to share several behind the scenes looks as she gave her followers a candid view from her most recent SI shoot.
+The plus model took to Instagram to share several behind-the-scenes looks as she gave her followers a candid view from her most recent SI shoot.

 In the photos, Ashley is seen posing for the cameras as she unashamedly shows off her bodacious body in the magazine.
 Graham poses on the beach, in the ocean, and lounges on some rocks as she strikes gorgeous poses.
 With over 255,000 likes, it seems her followers also agree the model looks gorgeous in the photos.